 Recycled PET-bottles were turned into raincoats and other jackets.

 Swedish ELLE awarded us with the “Designer of the year” prize.
 The same year, we started a sustainable cashmere production using less water and contributing to less waste in the manufacturing process.
 We also designed handbags in collaborated with Swedish Tärnsjö Garveri, who is among the remaining 5% of the worlds tanning houses still employing the tradition of vegetable tanning.
 They have chosen to respect and preserve the environment by only using bark extracts, water and water-based finishing.

 From this year, all the cotton used to make our clothes is organic.

-We started to measure our climate footprint with the help of the European Clothing Action Plan (ECAP).
+Continuing to measure our footprint through the organization ECAP, The European Clothing Action.
 During 2018, 35% of our collections were sustainable and a GOOD CHOICE.
 We also started to collaborate with Svensk Skog and Borås Textilhögskola with the ambition to find a new, natural viscose fiber.

 At the beginning of the year, 50% of our collections were sustainable and a GOOD CHOICE.
 By the end of the year 70% of our collections will be GOOD CHOICE-garments.
 We also started to work with RENEWCELL to explore the possibility of turning materials such as used cotton and viscose into new fibers, new yarn, new fabrics and later on new garment that can be produced and worn with a clear conscience.
 Our aim is to close the loop and show that recycling clothes finally works.